 The narcissist frequently explodes at his mate (“narcissistic rage”) for what appears to be no reason at all.
 The narcissist’s rage erupts frequently and violently like a volcano, and those closest to him are the ones that catch his wrath.
 The narcissist blames the spouse or a ‘scapegoat child’ for absolutely everything that goes wrong (especially if it is his fault).

-Narcissists blame…it is what they do…and the reason every narcissistic mother has a scapegoat child is because you must have someone to put the blame onto. ~“Violet”, Narcissist’s Child, 2012
+Narcissists blame…it is what they do…and the reason every narcissistic mother has a scapegoat child is that you must have someone to put the blame onto. ~“Violet”, Narcissist’s Child, 2012

 Narcissists have a tendency to internalize failure; the narcissist’s emotional response to failure is to feel shame rather than to feel guilt like other people.
 In order to avoid shame, which the narcissist avoids at any cost, he externalizes blame for all negative events.